Cervical Cancer

 CODIRECTOR.
 GYNAECOLOGY AND OBSTETRICS DEPARTMENT

-Thanks to prevention by means of cervical-vaginal cytology or Pap test, death from this type of cancer has decreased dramatically over the last 50 years.
+The main cause of this type of cancer is known to be the human papillomavirus or HPV, a sexually transmitted disease.
+Thanks to prevention through cervical cytology or Papanicolaou's test, death from this type of cancer has decreased drastically over the last 50 years.

-The objective of the Gynecologic Cancer Area of the Cancer Center Clínica Universidad de Navarra is to offer our patients individualized attention.
-To this end, we have a group of highly specialized professionals: medical oncologists, gynecologic oncologists, radiation oncologists, pathologists, radiologists, nuclear physicians, geneticists and specialized nurses.
+To this end, we have a group of highly specialised professionals: medical oncologists, gynaecological oncologists, radiation oncologists, pathologists, radiologists, nuclear medicine doctors, geneticists and specialised nurses.

-This multidisciplinary approach allows us to personalize the treatment of each patient in a consensual manner, seeking excellence and innovation.
+This multidisciplinary approach allows us to personalise the treatment of each patient in a consensual manner, seeking excellence and innovation.

 A PERSONALIZED MEDICINE